acelere/jupyterhub-dockerspawner-with-local-users/README.md

 ```

 Install jupyterhub:
 ```bash
 pip3 install jupyterhub
 ```

-We need to run jupyterhub as root to allow for proper authentication, we need to add it to the path:
+Add it to the path, if you need to run jupyterhub as root.
+Otherwise skip this step:
 ```bash
 cd /
 ln -s /home/<your username>/.local/bin/jupyterhub .